eigentaylor/eigentaylor.github.io/_posts/2026-06-14-leader-rule.md

 When voters naturally approve everyone they prefer to the expected winner, and a majority of voters truly prefer a strong but underestimated candidate to the expected winner, then that strong candidate will naturally get more approvals than the expected winner, and an upset will occur.
 This matches our intuition about surges and upsets, and is a natural consequence of the leader rule.

-For example, based on what we've said, after one iteration of the leader rule, a Condorcet winner will naturally accumulate 50%+ approval--leader or not.
+For example, based on what we've said, after one iteration of the leader rule, a Condorcet winner will naturally accumulate over 50% approvals--regardless of who the leader and challenger are.
 If the leader loses head-to-head matchups against one or more candidates, then those candidates will accumulate more than 50% approval, overtaking the leader.

 The leader rule naturally brings the outcome to something better than or equal to the expected outcome, from the collective perspective.
 Further, under the leader rule, someone always gets over 50% approval, so the outcome feels very majoritarian.